Stelliferrous/wssk/README.md

 Steps:
 - Download this to Documents\wssk
-- Rename any .examples to .txt to enable those installers
+- Rename any .examples or create new ones to enable those installers
-- To run just double click personal.wsb
+- To run just double click *.wsb to launch it
 - Probably works

 Notes: